-How To Use Your iPhone From Your Mac With iPhone Mirroring
+iOS 18: How To Use Your iPhone From Your Mac With iPhone Mirroring

 Before we start, ensure your devices meet the requirements.
 Here’s what you need for iPhone Mirroring to work smoothly.

-- Mac Compatibility: You’ll need a Mac running macOS Sequoia Dev Beta 2 or above.
+- Mac Compatibility: You’ll need a Mac running macOS Sequoia.
 Additionally, for Intel-based Macs, you’ll specifically need a model equipped with the T2 Security chip.
 On the other hand, Apple Silicon Macs are good to go.

-- iPhone Compatibility: Similarly, your iPhone needs to be running on iOS 18 Dev Beta 2 or above.
+- iPhone Compatibility: Similarly, your iPhone needs to be running on iOS 18.

 - Connection: Make sure that both your iPhone and Mac are signed in with the same Apple ID and connected to the same Wi-Fi network.
 Also, turn on Bluetooth.